hashicorp/terraform-provider-google/website/docs/r/compute_instance.html.markdown

    [here](https://cloud.google.com/compute/docs/nodes/create-nodes).
    Structure documented below.

-* `minNodeCpus` - (Optional) The minimum number of virtual CPUs this instance will consume when running on a sole-tenant node.
+* `min_node_cpus` - (Optional) The minimum number of virtual CPUs this instance will consume when running on a sole-tenant node.

 The `guest_accelerator` block supports: